Five Ways How AI Can Fight The Spread of COVID-19 Pandemic

 The COVID-19 pandemic - a handful of facts

 The ongoing pandemic has been first spotted by China and reported to the WHO country office on 31 December 2019.
 The outbreak was declared a Public Health Emergency of International Concern on 30 January 2020.
 The new disease attacks the respiratory system, being particularly dangerous for people of age and weakened by additional diseases.

-The key challenge in managing the outbreak is the time between the exposure and symptoms onset that is typically around five days but may last up to 14 days.
+The key challenge in managing the outbreak is the time between the exposure and symptoms onset which is typically around five days but may last up to 14 days.
 Also, the disease produces symptoms easily mistaken with the common flu or cold, including fever, cough, and shortness of breath.

-Considering the lack of the cure, there is only symptomatic and supportive therapy available.
+Considering the lack of a cure, there is only symptomatic and supportive therapy available.
 The easiest (not to be mistaken with easy!) way to stay healthy is to avoid interaction with other people, avoid touching face and keep hands clean.